hartleyblakey/raytracer/README.md

   - Not well tested but worked on Sponza and the tiny blender exports I tried
   - Open a file by dragging it into the window, or by pressing "o" and selecting the file

-- Builds a simple BVH around the triangle positions and extra data, based on the first 2.5 articles of "Build A BVH" by Jacco Bikker
+- Builds a simple BVH around the triangle data of each primitive, and another around the primitives themselves.
+  - based on the first 2.5 articles of "Build A BVH" by Jacco Bikker

 - Raytraces the bvh in a compute shader
   - Basic MIS path tracing with HDRI environment sampling, GGX specular, and lambertian diffuse.